 For any press queries, you can contact our press office which is run by our PR agency, Native:

 - Richard Edwards, Rachel Hesslegrave or Sophie Kennedy

 Access to ABC report data

-We provide free access to ABC reports for journalists who wish to use our data for news stories, features, comment and other editorial.
+We provide free access to ABC reports for accredited journalists who wish to use our data for news stories, features, comment and other editorial.

 In order to read the reports, journalists need to first register their details here

 Once we have verified your details you will be given access - normally within a few minutes of registering.

 Our press team is happy to support you in getting historical or comparative data using our interactive tables.
 In some instances we can also offer training to editorial teams so they can make the most out of the data we offer.